Storytelling: Types

-Passing on of Values in indigenous cultures
+Passing on values

 Stories in indigenous cultures encompass a variety of values.
 These values include an emphasis on individual responsibility, concern for the environment and communal welfare.

 Stories are based on values passed down by older generations to shape the foundation of the community.
 Storytelling is used as a bridge for knowledge and understanding allowing the values of "self" and "community" to connect and be learned as a whole.
 Storytelling in the Navajo community for example allows for community values to be learned at different times and places for different learners.
 Stories are told from the perspective of other people, animals, or the natural elements of the earth.
 In this way, children learn to value their place in the world as a person in relation to others.
 Typically, stories are used as an informal learning tool in Indigenous American communities, and can act as an alternative method for reprimanding children's bad behavior.
 In this way, stories are non-confrontational, which allows the child to discover for themselves what they did wrong and what they can do to adjust the behavior.

 Parents in the Arizona Tewa community, for example, teach morals to their children through traditional narratives.
 Lessons focus on several topics including historical or "sacred" stories or more domestic disputes.
 Through storytelling, the Tewa community emphasizes the traditional wisdom of the ancestors and the importance of collective as well as individual identities.
 Indigenous communities teach children valuable skills and morals through the actions of good or mischievous stock characters while also allowing room for children to make meaning for themselves.
 By not being given every element of the story, children rely on their own experiences and not formal teaching from adults to fill in the gaps.